 New Mexico’s governor signed House Bill 6 into effect.
-This bill provides relief for New Mexico taxpayers, include gross receipts tax (aka NM’s version of sales tax.)
+This bill provides relief for New Mexico taxpayers, including those who pay gross receipts tax (aka NM’s version of sales tax.)

-While taxpayers are still required to file their gross receipts tax returns by the original due date, they now have until April 25, 2021 to pay.
+While taxpayers are still required to file their gross receipts tax returns due between March 25-July 25, 2020 by the original due date, they now have until April 25, 2021 to pay.
 Taxpayers who pay by the April 25, 2021 deadline will qualify for full penalty and interest relief.

 How do businesses claim the extension?
 The fee and penalty waiver is automatic.
 However, taxpayers are still required to file gross receipts tax on time to receive the abatement.